-Retroactive Member Enrollment Description of the Exception Documentation Requirements Submission
+Retroactive Member Enrollment

-Address This exception occurs when a claim cannot be submitted within the submission deadline due to a delay in the determination of a member's retroactive enrollment.
-To receive consideration, the request must be submitted within 180 days from the date the backdated enrollment was added to the member's enrollment information.
+Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim cannot be submitted within the submission deadline due to a delay in the determination of a member's retroactive enrollment. days from the date the backdated enrollment was added to the member's enrollment information.
 In addition, "retroactive enrollment" must be indicated on the claim.
 ForwardHealth Timely Filing Ste 50 313 Blettner Blvd Madison WI 53784